The 15-Tool-Call Rule: Where Agent Quality Falls Off a Cliff

 The fifteen-call rule is half about the model and half about the operator.
 Even if Claude 5 doubles the safe sequence length, the discipline is identical — instrument, compact proactively, decompose.
 The threshold moves.
 The shape of the curve doesn't.

-The mistake that produces the worst sessions isn't running too many tool calls.
-It's not noticing that you've run too many.
-Without instrumentation, the sign that you're past the threshold is the agent quietly producing worse output — and the operator quietly accepting it.
-That's the normalisation-of-deviance trap dressed up as productivity.
+The mistake that produces my worst sessions has never been running too many tool calls.
+It's not noticing that I have.
+Without instrumentation, the only signal you're past the threshold is the agent quietly producing worse work — and you, mid-flow and trusting, quietly accepting it.
+That's the normalisation-of-deviance trap wearing the costume of productivity.

 The Cutler.sg Newsletter